The thought that my kids deserve better, starts a little something like this.

 She had spent the day under the care of another mother who apparently didn’t lose her marbles as frequently as I, and though I was under no illusion that this mom was perfect, in this moment I felt about as far from it as you could get.

 I had one job that was important to me, and that job was to raise my tiny humans.
-I wanted to do it really well, better than anything else I tried in life, but sometimes I felt as if my children deserved better than the lot they had been given when they got me as a mom.
+I wanted to do it really well, better than anything else I tried in life, but sometimes I felt as if my children deserve better than the lot they had been given when they got me as a mom.
 Just being honest.

 I couldn’t keep a clean house like my little sister did.